allenai/common/testkit/README.md

 ## Usage

 There are specs for the base classes which should be enough to get you started.
-Look in `testkit/src/test/scala/org/allenai/common/testkit` for examples.
+Look at [the specs specs](src/test/scala/org/allenai/common/testkit) for examples.